wordofwarning/wordofwarning.org/current/2012-emergency/Zarts/index.md

 *We all know someone who's on the dole.
 Your dad's on the dole.
 Your dog's on the dole.
 You're probably on the dole, aren't you?
 Or even worse, maybe you have a job....*

 See Sh!t Theatre before they hit the big time.
 Or have to go work at Poundland.

 *'Wonderfully politically incorrect and insightful...a cracking showcase for Mothersole and Biscuit's weighty talents'* WhatsOnStage.com

 Sh!t Theatre are Louise Mothersole and Rebecca Biscuit.
 With backgrounds in performance art, music and long-form improv, they have been writing and performing together since summer 2010.
 This project is supported by Escalator East and supported using public funding by Arts Council England.

-As performers they have collectively worked with: Duckie, The Barbican, Bobby Baker, Ron Athey, Marisa Carnesky, Split Britches' Lois Weaver and Peggy Shaw, Stacy Makishi, Helena Hunter, Julia Bardsley, the RSC.
+As performers they have collectively worked with: Duckie, The Barbican, Bobby Baker, Ron Athey, Marisa Carnesky, Split Britches' Lois Weaver and Peggy Shaw, Stacy Makishi, Helena Hunter, Julia Bardsley, and the RSC.
 [www.shittheatre.co.uk](http://www.shittheatre.co.uk)

 ![sh!t theatre](sh_t.jpg)